Best Running Headphones of 2025

 • The case and actual headphones are a bit bulky

-These headphones don’t have active or adaptive noise canceling, but they have an Ambient Aware mode that lets you hear surrounding noise.
+These headphones don’t have active or adaptive noise canceling, but they do have an Ambient Aware mode that allows you to hear surrounding noise.
 Everyone has been caught behind someone on a trail who has their music on too loud or in noise-canceling mode and can’t hear you when you want to pass.
 We recommend keeping music volume relatively low when running outdoors to remain situationally aware.

 You can customize your listening experience using an app associated with these headphones.
 Our one issue with these earbuds is that they’re a bit bulkier and less comfortable than others on the list.